margaretmf/margaretmf.github.io/innovation-images&sounds.md

 (4) A yellow bridge besides other bridges
 (5) The river in Kentucky
-(6) Clouds in the sky that represent a childlike adventure in Life (7) the America Kentucky brother birds in the diner
+(6) Clouds in the sky that represent a childlike adventure in Life (7) The America Kentucky brother birds in the dinner

 ### **Sounds** ###
 (1) A motorcycle